ryashpal/EHR-QC-Tutorials/docs/case_study.rst

    * - 	aptt
      - 	10880

 Consequently, in the context of this analysis, an arbitrary choice has been made to retain an attribute for subsequent analysis only if its overall coverage surpasses the threshold of 95%.
-Employing this criterion, slightly less than half of the total attributes, specifically 12 out of 29 (Shown in Table 2), have met the threshold and are retained for utilization in downstream tasks using the below commands.
+Employing this criterion, slightly less than half of the total attributes, specifically 12 out of 29 (Shown in Table 2), have met the threshold and are retained for utilisation in downstream tasks using the below commands.

 .. code-block:: python